 The Temple Mount (Hebrew: Har HaBáyit, “Mount of the House [of God, i.e., the Temple in Jerusalem]”), known to Muslims as the Haram esh-Sharif (Arabic: al-Ḥaram al-Šarīf, “the Noble Sanctuary”, or al-Ḥaram al-Qudsī al-Šarīf, “the Noble Sanctuary of Jerusalem”) and the Al Aqsa Compound, is a hill located in the Old City of Jerusalem that for thousands of years has been venerated as a holy site in Judaism, Christianity, and Islam alike.

 The present site is a flat plaza surrounded by retaining walls (including the Western Wall), which was built during the reign of Herod the Great for an expansion of the Temple.
 The plaza is dominated by three monumental structures from the early Umayyad period: the al-Aqsa Mosque, the Dome of the Rock, and the Dome of the Chain, as well as four minarets.
 Herodian walls and gates, with additions from the late Byzantine and early Islamic periods, cut through the flanks of the Mount.
-Currently, it can be reached through eleven gates, ten reserved for Muslims, and one for non-Muslims, with guard posts of Israeli police in the vicinity of each.
+Currently, it can be reached through eleven gates, ten reserved for Muslims.
+One for non-Muslims, with guard posts of Israeli police in the vicinity of each.

 Among Muslims, the Mount is the site of one of the three Sacred Mosques, the holiest sites in Islam.
 Amongst Sunni Muslims, it is considered the third holiest site in Islam.
 Revered as the Noble Sanctuary, the location of Muhammad’s journey to Jerusalem and ascent to heaven, the site is also associated with Jewish biblical prophets who are also venerated in Islam.
 Umayyad Caliphs commissioned the construction of the al-Aqsa Mosque and Dome of the Rock on the site.
 The Dome was completed in 692 CE, making it one of the oldest existing Islamic structures in the world.
 The Al Aqsa Mosque rests on the far southern side of the Mount, facing Mecca.
 The Dome of the Rock currently sits in the middle, occupying or close to the area where the Holy Temple previously stood.